 Charged with a DUI in Anne Arundel County?

 Those charged with DUI in Anne Arundel County appear before a judge at one of two locations of the Anne Arundel County District Court: in the Robert F. Sweeney Building at 251 Rowe Boulevard in Annapolis or the George M. Taylor Multi-Service Center at 7500 Gov. Ritchie Highway in Glen Burnie.
 For the best possible defense, you will want an attorney with a successful record of DUI defense who has experience representing clients in the local courts.
 If you are seeking more information on Anne Arundel County Courthouses, please follow this link.

 Attorney Ed Tayter has logged countless courtroom hours in Anne Arundel County District Court.
 With this experience, he has gained insight into the subtle biases and nuances of the local judges and state’s attorneys.
 He uses this knowledge to present your case in a manner that provides you with the most beneficial outcome to your case.
 Moreover, before becoming a criminal defense attorney, Mr. Tayter served as an administrative law judge and issued decisions in thousands of MVA hearings.
 This background, collectively, can prove invaluable if you are facing either DUI or DWI charges in Anne Arundel County.

 Anne Arundel County DUI attorney Ed Tayter will help you understand the judicial process and begin exploring options for a successful DUI defense.
 For a free case consultation, contact our offices today.

 We offer effective and aggressive DUI defense throughout the state of Maryland.
-If you are seeking representation or information concerning DUI charges in the nation’s capital, we recommend you visit DC criminal attorney Jason Kalafat’s website.
+If you are seeking representation or information concerning DUI charges in the nation’s capital, we recommend you visit DC criminal attorney Shawn Sukumar’s website.